What makes a city a leader in sustainability, and among the greenest cities in the world?

-In what order do you think the following top 10 greenest cities in the world should be ranked?
+In what order do you think the following green cities should be ranked?

 - Vancouver, Canada